-Whether you’re a business owner or an employee, payroll tax forms have a direct impact on your tax liability.
-Two related documents, Form W-4 and Form W-2, often cause confusion because their names are so similar.
-But their functions are very different.
+Whether you’re a business owner or employee, payroll tax forms have a direct impact on your tax liability.
+Two forms are critical when evaluating your tax situation for the current year: IRS Form W-4 and IRS Form W-2.
+These two documents tend to cause confusion, especially for company owners who just opened their first business or workers who are starting a new job.
+Although these two forms sound similar, their functions are quite different.

-The W-4 is an Internal Revenue Service form used by employers to collect employee data and calculate how much tax to withhold from employee paychecks.
-Whereas the W-2 lets the IRS know the amount of tax that has been withheld from an employee’s annual income.
+The W-4 is an Internal Revenue Service form that employers use to collect personal information from their employees and to calculate how much tax to withhold from employee paychecks.
+The W-2, on the other hand, reports income tax withholding figures to the IRS, informing the IRS of the amount of tax withheld from an employee’s income.

-A Form W-4 is pretty basic.
-It includes a series of questions for your employee to fill out to help them determine the number of allowances they want withheld from their paychecks.
-The information the employee will provide includes:
+A Form W-4 includes a series of questions for your employee to fill out to help them determine the number of allowances to withhold from their paycheck.
+The information the employee needs to provide includes:

 - Name and address

 - Filing status or marital status — single, married, or married filing separately

 - How many allowances they plan to claim